-- 119. As described at [117], in CIR v Dick the court examined the application of the foundation's funds to its charitable purposes.
-Interestingly, the extent to which a registered charity applies its funds to its charitable purposes within New Zealand is also relevant in the context of s LD 3(2)(a). - 120.
-To qualify as a donee organisation under s LD 3(2)(a), an entity must be: - a society, institution, association, organisation, or trust that is not carried on for the private pecuniary profit of an individual, and whose funds are applied wholly or mainly to charitable ... purposes within New Zealand:18 - 121.
+- 129. As described at [127], in CIR v Dick the court examined the application of the foundation's funds to its charitable purposes.
+Interestingly, the extent to which a registered charity applies its funds to its charitable purposes within New Zealand is also relevant in the context of s LD 3(2)(a). - 130.
+To qualify as a donee organisation under s LD 3(2)(a), an entity must be: - a society, institution, association, organisation, or trust that is not carried on for the private pecuniary profit of an individual, and whose funds are applied wholly or mainly to charitable ... purposes within New Zealand:18 - 131.
 Some registered charities deriving business income will have "donee organisation" status and will be familiar with s LD 3(2)(a) and the Commissioner's position on how this section applies.
-The Commissioner's position on what is the meaning of "wholly or mainly" applying funds to specified purposes within New Zealand is set out in IS 18/05: Income tax donee organisations meaning of wholly or mainly applying funds to specified purposes within New Zealand, Tax Information Bulletin Vol 30, No 10 (November 2018): 25 and IS 18/05 FS: Fact sheet Applying the "safe harbour" approach (Inland Revenue, 2018).
+The Commissioner's position on what is the meaning of "wholly or mainly" applying funds to specified purposes within New Zealand is set out in IS 18/05. - 132.
+Broadly, to determine if the "wholly or mainly" requirement in s LD 3(2)(a) is satisfied, an entity following the approach in IS 18/05 looks at the funds (cash on hand) it applies over a discrete period of time, such as a year, and then from year to year to determine what percentage of those funds is applied to, in this case, charitable purposes in New Zealand. - 133.
+A tax charity applying the approach in IS 18/05 is required to consider how its funds are put to use.
+Tax charities commonly apply funds by spending them on goods or services in the course of carrying on some activities, accumulating them for future spending or donating them to another organisation.
+A tax charity must identify objectively whether a sufficient relationship exists between the purposes served by the actual or proposed activity and advancing charitable purposes in New Zealand. - 134.
+In the Commissioner's view, a tax charity can use the current year calculation of the proportion of funds applied to New Zealand (not the revised calculation based on the current year and 2 preceding years which a tax charity is able to use in the context of s LD 3(2)(a) in certain circumstances) to determine the extent to which its charitable purposes are carried out in New Zealand, thereby providing a reasonable basis to split its business income relative to its charitable purposes in and outside New Zealand.
+Example | Tauira 19 illustrates this approach.